• twitter-icon

 Manner of Reversal of Credit Under Certain Cases

-There are certain cases regarding input tax credit will be added to output tax liability:-
+There are certain cases regarding input tax credits that will be added to output tax liability:-

 • In case of supply of capital goods or plant and machinery, on which input tax credit has been taken

-• Every registered person whom registration is cancelled
+• Every registered person whose registration is cancelled

-Input tax credit involved in the remaining useful life in months shall be computed on the pro-rata basis, taking the useful life as five years.
+Input tax credit involved in the remaining useful life in months shall be computed on a pro-rata basis, taking the useful life as five years.

 Illustration: